mqrelly/Syntan/README.md

 Planed for the next weeks:

--  Add a detailed todo.txt
--  Unit testing and code coverage
+-  Clean up Unit testing and code coverage
 -  Make it Mono/Linux compatible
 -  documentation